sebastianjaszczur/aplikacjawww/README.md

 - `source venv/bin/activate` - activate venv
 - `./migrate.sh` - apply DB migrations
 - `./manage.py createsuperuser` - script to create a superuser that can modify DB contents via admin panel
+- `./manage.py populate_db` - script to populate the database with data for development

 ### Run:
 - activate virtualenv (if not yet activated)